 This is a somewhat tricky problem.
 When a human being needs to authenticate to a machine, you can rely on that human memorizing some sort of secret, such as a password.
 But what do you do when a machine, such as a CI server, needs to authenticate to another machine?
 How can that machine "memorize" some sort of secret without leaking that secret to everyone else?

 The first thing to know is that you should never use a real user’s credentials to solve this problem.
-That is, do not use your own AWS user credentials, or your own GitHub personal access token, or any type of credentials from any human being in a CI server or other types of automation.
+Do not use your own AWS user credentials, or your own GitHub personal access token, or any type of credentials from any human being in a CI server or other types of automation.
 Here’s why:

-The permissions that a human needs are typically different from a machine.
+The permissions that a human needs are typically different from those for a machine.

 Most systems maintain an audit log that records who performed what actions, which is useful for debugging and investigating security incidents.
-However, if a single user account is shared by both a human and automation, it’ll be hard to tell who did what in the audit log.
+However, if a single user account is shared by both a human and automation, uncovering who did what in the audit log will be difficult.

 So if you can’t use the credentials of a real user, what do you do?
-These days, there are two main options: machine user credentials and automatically-provisioned credentials.
-These are the topics of the next two sections.
+You have two main options: machine user credentials and automatically provisioned credentials.

-Machine users have a number of advantages: they never depart your company; you can assign them just the permissions they need; no human ever logs in as a machine user, so they only show up in audit logs when used in your automations; and you can share access to a single machine user account across your team by using a secrets management tool (a topic you’ll learn more about in Part 8).
+Machine users have several advantages: they never depart your company; you can assign them just the permissions they need; no human ever logs in as a machine user, so they show up in audit logs only when used in your automations; and you can share access to a single machine user account across your team by using a secrets management tool (a topic you’ll learn more about in Part 8).

-With some tools, machine users are the best you can do, but these days, some systems support automatically-provisioned credentials, as described in the next section.
+With some tools, machine users are the best you can do, but some systems support a better option: automatically provisioned credentials.

-A second way to allow automated tools to authenticate is to use automatically-provisioned credentials, which are credentials the system can generate automatically, without any need for you to manually create machine users or copy/paste credentials.
-This requires that the system you’re authenticating from (e.g. a CI server) and the system you’re authenticating to (e.g., AWS) have an integration between them that supports automatically-provisioned credentials.
+A second way to allow automated tools to authenticate is to use automatically provisioned credentials, which the system can generate automatically, without any need for you to manually create machine users or copy/paste credentials.
+This requires that the system you’re authenticating from (e.g., a CI server) and the system you’re authenticating to (e.g., AWS) have an integration between them that supports automatically provisioned credentials.

 Conveniently for us, AWS supports OIDC authentication with GitHub.
-To set it up, you configure your AWS account to trust an identity provider (IdP), such as GitHub, whose identity AWS can verify cryptographically, and then you grant that provider permissions to assume specific IAM roles, subject to certain conditions, such as limiting which repos and branches can assume that IAM role (learn more about GitHub OIDC here).
-Since OIDC is a more secure option than machine user credentials, let’s try it out in the next section.
+To set it up, you configure your AWS account to trust an identity provider (IdP), such as GitHub, whose identity AWS can verify cryptographically.
+Then you grant that provider permissions to assume specific IAM roles, subject to certain conditions, such as limiting which repos and branches can assume that IAM role (learn more about GitHub OIDC here).
+Since OIDC is a more secure option than machine user credentials, let’s try it out.

 Let’s set up an OIDC provider and IAM roles so that the automated tests you wrote for the lambda-sample